 It might sound odd to do when you get engaged, but your wedding band will be with you for the rest of your life, so it’s worth some time and consideration.
 Ask your partner if they have any preferences or styles that are important to them.

 14. Choose your wedding dress

 This may seem like an obvious thing to do when getting engaged, but many details are involved in this.
-You can attend a bridal trunk show or even look on Facebook to see if someone is selling a dress they wore previously or your friends that are getting married and what style they’ve chosen.
+You can attend a bridal trunk show or even look on Facebook to see if someone is selling a dress they wore or your friends getting married and what style they’ve chosen.

 When choosing a wedding dress, consider the following:

 - What style of dress are you looking for?
 Is it a wedding gown or something more casual like a cocktail dress?
 Do you want lace and beading on your wedding day, or is your personality more suited to wearing an A-line cut with a halter top?

 - What is your budget?
 Wedding dresses vary greatly in price range, and depending on how important it is to you; this will significantly impact your budget.